Should I Become an Undercover Cop?

 Step 1: Earn a College Degree

-Police officers usually have at least a high school diploma, but they are sometimes required to complete some college-level coursework or have a college degree.
-Associate's degree and bachelor's degree programs in relevant areas are available at many colleges, universities and community colleges.
-Areas that students may consider are criminal justice, police science or law enforcement; coursework requirements may include criminology, sociology, psychology, police operations, crime prevention, criminal investigation and juvenile justice.
+Police officers usually have at least a high school diploma but are sometimes required to complete some college-level coursework or have a college degree.
+Associate's degree and bachelor's degree programs in relevant areas are available at many colleges, universities, and community colleges.
+Areas that you may consider are criminal justice, police science, or law enforcement; coursework requirements may include criminology, sociology, psychology, police operations, crime prevention, criminal investigation, and juvenile justice.

 Bachelor's degree programs typically also cover a broad range of general education topics, such as English and mathematics.
-These programs give students a good understanding of the theoretical and practical issues of justice systems and law enforcement and may be useful as they advance in their careers.
+These programs give students a good understanding of the theoretical and practical issues of justice systems and law enforcement and may be useful as you advance in your careers.

-- Improve physical condition.
-Law enforcement officers must undergo a series of physical examinations before they can begin to work.
-These can include strength and agility tests.
-Aspiring undercover cops should work on increasing their strength and agility.
-Establishing and maintaining a fitness regimen may help to improve physical strength and stamina.
+Improve physical condition.
+Law enforcement officers must undergo a series of physical examinations before they can begin work.
+Therefore, you should work to increase strength and agility.
+Establishing and maintaining a fitness regimen may help improve stamina.

-- Seek out work experience opportunities in college.
+Seek out work experience opportunities in college.
 Some programs offer internships and other hands-on experiences to students working towards degrees.
-These valuable opportunities give students insight into a career that can be physical and mentally demanding and stressful, but very rewarding for some.
-They may help students to better understand the daily responsibilities of law enforcement officers and the dangers that this career may entail.
+These valuable opportunities give you insight into a career that can be physically and mentally demanding, but very rewarding for some.
+They may help you to better understand daily responsibilities of law enforcement officers and the dangers that this career may entail.

 Step 2: Complete Police Academy Training

-Trainees gain experience in a broad range of areas, such as emergency response, patrol work, self-defense and proper firearm procedures.
-They also receive classroom instruction in civil rights and state and local laws.
+You'll gain experience in a broad range of areas, such as emergency response, patrol work, self-defense, and proper firearm procedures.
+You'll also receive classroom instruction in civil rights and state and local laws.

 Step 3: Gain Experience Working as a Law Enforcement Officer

 Police officers who would like to take on undercover work usually need to have some experience working in law enforcement.
 A combination of education and experience may be required.
-For instance, those with a bachelor's degree may not need work experience, and those without a college degree may need at least 5 years of experience.
+For instance, those with a bachelor's degree may not need work experience, and those without a college degree may need at least five years of experience.
 Individuals who have an associate's degree or some college coursework will fall somewhere in between.
-Duties of a police officer at the start of his or her career may include enforcing driving ordinances, responding to emergencies and accidents, pursuing suspects and making arrests.
+Duties at the beginning of your career may include enforcing driving ordinances, responding to emergencies and accidents, pursuing suspects, and making arrests.